RAKWireless/udp-packet-forwarder/README.md

 * AMD64: most PCs out there
 * ARMv8: Raspberry Pi 3/4/5, 400, Compute Module 3/4, Zero 2 W,...
-* ARMv7: Raspberry Pi 2
+* ARMv7: Raspberry Pi 2,...
-* ARMv6: Raspberry Pi Zero, Zero W
+* ARMv6: Raspberry Pi 1, Zero W, Compute Module 1,...

 > **NOTE**: you will need an OS in the host machine, for some SBC like a Raspberry Pi that means and SD card with an OS (like Rasperry Pi OS) flashed on it.